logo

 The risks of severe complications from the disease far outweigh the benefits of natural immunity.
 The process of getting sick exposes babies to significant risks like severe complications, hospitalisation, or even death.

-Vaccines mimic the process of infection by introducing a harmless part of the germ (antigen) to train the immune system.
+Vaccines mimic the infection process by introducing a harmless part of the germ (antigen) to train the immune system.
 This creates immunity without the risks of the actual disease.
-Research shows that vaccine-induced immunity is not only safer but also effective in preventing life-threatening illnesses like rubella, hepatitis B, and rotavirus.
+Research shows that vaccine-induced immunity is safer and more effective in preventing life-threatening illnesses like rubella, hepatitis B, and rotavirus.

 Myth: Too Many Vaccines Overwhelm the Immune System